torutakenaga/torutakenaga.github.io/about.md

 I’m a researcher with a background in infectious diseases.
 My work explores how science, movement, and practical tools can quietly support both personal curiosity and collective well-being.

-From modeling viruses and building trading bots to refining tango steps, I follow what draws me — with the hope it may be useful to someone, somewhere.
+From modeling viruses and building trading bots to refining tango steps and practicing the bandoneon, I follow what draws me — with the hope it may be useful to someone, somewhere.

-Rather than aiming high, I try to stay steady and sincere in what I do.
+I try to stay steady and sincere in what I do.

 ---